-The use of pesticides is not permitted within buffer zones except for products that are approved for use in or near water.
-The use of these may require formal consent from the water regulatory authority.
+The use of pesticides is not permitted within buffer areas except for products that are approved for use in or near water.
+The use of these may require formal consent from the water regulatory authority. supply abstraction points, drains acting as or connected to watercourses, flushes, and adjacent boggy ground.

-- supply abstraction points, drains acting as or connected to watercourses, flushes, and adjacent boggy ground. - Ensure that the minimum buffer width along small (<1 m wide) watercourses is 10 m, within which the preparation and spraying of pesticides, cleaning of equipment and disposal of washings is excluded. - Consult with the relevant water authority and users of private water supplies where a proposed application is on land draining to these supplies. - Use the site map to identify safe temporary storage, handling and washdown areas (e.g. level ground outside of buffer areas), suitable access points and watercourse crossings. - Select the pesticide with the lowest hazard rating to aquatic life where there is a choice. - Ensure all pesticide users are trained to the required standard. - Prepare a detailed contingency plan to deal with accidental spillage informed by advice from the water regulatory authority. - Ensure operators are trained in implementing the contingency plan and in the use of spill kits (Figure 14; see also Section 8). - Seek advice from the waste regulatory authority about the safe disposal of unwanted pesticides. - Plan to pause, adjust or abandon spraying if the weather changes suddenly.
+- Ensure that the minimum buffer width for the use of pesticides along minor watercourses (with channels <1 m wide) is 10 m, within which the preparation and spraying of pesticides, cleaning of equipment, disposal of washings, and the planting of treated trees is excluded. - Consult with the relevant water authority and users of private water supplies where a proposed application is on land draining to these supplies. - Use the site map to identify safe temporary storage, handling and washdown areas (e.g. level ground outside of buffer areas), suitable access points, and watercourse crossings. - Select the pesticide with the lowest hazard rating to aquatic life where there is a choice. - Ensure all pesticide users are trained to the required standard. - Prepare a detailed contingency plan to deal with accidental spillage informed by advice from the water regulatory authority. - Ensure operators are trained in implementing the contingency plan and in the use of spill kits (Figure 13; see also Section 8). - Seek advice from the waste regulatory authority about the safe disposal of unwanted pesticides. - Plan to pause, adjust, or abandon spraying if the weather changes suddenly.